 Get in touch with the student fees and finance team at MDX if you need support whilst studying here.

-The Living Costs Fund, which opens in October, is designed to provide a safety net to help you to continue to study.
+The Living Costs Fund is designed to provide a safety net to help you to continue to study.
 The fund provides support for unexpected costs and support as you adjust to higher living costs whilst studying.

 Many UK and EU students are eligible to apply for undergraduate and postgraduate loans to help meet tuition and living costs.